oracle-samples/oltrain/OCNE/ocne.md

 <p><img id="ocne-kata" src="../common/images/OCNE-kata-section.png"></p>
 <h2>Videos</h2>
-Kata Container software delivers the framework for creating lightweight virtual machines (VMs) that easily plug into container ecosystems.
-Kata Containers offer similar virtual machine levels of security while maintaining the efficiencies gained from the deployment of traditional containers.
+<p>Kata Container software delivers the framework for creating lightweight virtual machines (VMs) that easily plug into container ecosystems.
+Kata Containers offer similar virtual machine levels of security while maintaining the efficiencies gained from the deployment of traditional containers.</p>

-The following video will introduce you to Kata Containers functionality and demonstrate how Kata Containers are deployed in your Kubernetes cluster.
+<p>The following videos will introduce you to Kata Containers functionality and demonstrate how Kata Containers are deployed in your Kubernetes cluster.</p>

 [![](../common/images/kata_over_300.png)](https://youtu.be/0P2kQMCssm4)